Side Loads

 However, the side load function has also been used to load in records for other resources, such as museum or park passes.

-Aspen is set by default to ignore a number of econtent providers, in favor of using the direct API connection and/or sideloading directly into Aspen.
+Aspen can be set to ignore a number of econtent providers, in favor of using the direct API connection and/or sideloading directly into Aspen.

-To see see or adjust which eContent records are automatically suppressed from your ILS, go to Aspen Administration > ILS Integration > Indexing Profiles > Suppress Records With Urls Matching.
+To set which eContent records are automatically suppressed from your ILS, go to Aspen Administration > ILS Integration > Indexing Profiles > Suppress Records With Urls Matching.

 This means that any records containing URLs matching these domains in the 856u will be automatically suppressed in the catalog.